SimonSubokLee/ston-docs-son/admin/media.kr.rst

 Trimming
 ====================================

-Trimming extracts desired section based on time value.
+Trimming extracts desired sections based on a time value.
-It only trims at the transfer stage without modifying the original format.
+It only trims during the transfer stage without modifying the original format.
 Also, it does not consume additional storage. ::

    # server.xml - <Server><VHostDefault><Media>